AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 	* jankesū - to attend to
 		* jankesier - attention
 * jandū - to reckon
+* jaþū - to answer / to reply
 * jecinū - to be must
 * jelfū - to implore
 * jetū - to cause